 - 1. Check the hurricane supplies and stage anything that's needed. - 2.
 Coordinate with SLD 45 for their responsibilities, including if/when access to the lighthouse will be restricted.
 Participate in the annual meeting to prepare and determine POCs. - 3.
 Determine and disseminate a schedule for shutting down the lighthouse and museum and preparing inside and out. - 4.
 Poll the availability of the Emergency Response Team and ask for additional volunteers, as needed, from the board, docents, gift shop volunteers, and other volunteers.
 Update the contact list. - 5.
 Designate the team members that will come in to prepare, the team members who will come in immediately after and the team members who will help for work parties.
 Make specific assignments to areas / tasks.
 Let them know their assignments and the tentative schedule. - 6.
-If extra help is expected to be needed, send out a membership email blast with the information and a request to call a specific contact person after the storm if they're able to come in and help with recovery. - 7.
-Print out the key contacts list. - 8.
-Execute the Hurricane Shutdown Checklist.
+If extra help is expected to be needed, send out an All-Volunteer email blast with the information and a request to call a specific contact person after the storm if they're able to come in and help with recovery. - 7.
+Print out the key contacts list and Hurricane Shutdown Checklist and the Hurricane Recovery Checklist. - 8.
+Make sure insurance information is readily available.